Running of the Bulls in Pamplona (San Fermin)

-The history of the bullrunning in Pamplona is not clear.
+The origins of the running of the bulls in Pamplona is not certain.
 There is evidence of the festival from as far back as the 13th century when it seems the events took place in October as this coincided with the festival of San Fermín on October 10th.
 It seems that the modern day celebration has evolved from this as well as individual commercial and bullfighting fiestas which can be traced back to the 14th century.

 The joining together of the religious, commercial and bullfighting festivals and the move to July 7th led to the first official celebration of Sanfermines in 1591.
 This inaugural fiesta was a low key affair in comparison to the modern day running of the bulls as it only lasted two days although there was much merriment involving music, a procession and a bullfight.
 Dancing and fireworks became features of the festival over the next few years and the event was extended to July 10th.